EXPLAINER: Why AP called Wisconsin for Biden

 Democrat Joe Biden has flipped the state of Wisconsin, a crucial presidential battleground that President Donald Trump carried by less than a percentage point in 2016.

 The Associated Press called the race for Biden after election officials there said all outstanding ballots had been counted, except for a few hundred in one township and a small number of provisional ballots around the state.
+It’s a finding the news agency confirmed after reaching out to every county in the state to get an accounting of votes left to be counted.
 The former vice president’s lead there is now so great that there is no way the remaining votes would allow Trump to catch up.

 Trump’s campaign has requested a recount, which a trailing candidate is allowed to do under state law if a race is within 1 percentage point.
 Statewide recounts in Wisconsin have historically changed the vote tally by only a few hundred votes.
 Biden leads by .624 percentage points out of nearly 3.3 million ballots counted.